korund/6489237645/README.md

 Use this project, to make a responsive grid.
 Grid have to be different in desktop and mobile devices.</p>

 ## Grid elements
+Grid can be so simple or fancy as you like but have to contain elements:

 - Title
 - Image
 - content
 - button

-## Use Uikit for this project (not added to project)
+## Use Uikit

+- Add uikit with npm
-- Use Uikit uk-grid for this project
+- Use uk-grid for making a grid
 - Style language: scss
+- Add uikit.js to project (angular.js file)
-- Use import scss with npm
+- Import uikit scss files from node_modules

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.